|Home | Sensory Tools and Strategies | Complementary Therapies | Sensory Diet | Resources | Disclaimer / Disclosures | Contact Us|

 SPD Sensory Diet

 A Sensory Diet is not about nutrition or what is known as a diet of food or supplements, although those are also very important.
-I include such a nutritional and supplemented diet as an integral part of my Strategy Sessions for those with SPD and other disorders, by working with a hair analysis and addressing possible nutritional deficiencies and toxic materials that may be add to SPD or other disorders.
+I do if needed, include such a nutritional and supplemented diet as an integral part of my Strategy Sessions for those with SPD and other disorders, by working with a hair analysis and addressing possible nutritional deficiencies and toxic materials that may be add to SPD or other disorders.